MILOUDIAS/FennecOS/README.md

 1. Download package source code and save to the `./packages/` directory.

-2. Create a 15 gigabyte IMG file called `lfs.img`.
-This will serve as a virtual hard drive on which to build LFS.
+2. Create a 15 gigabyte IMG file called `fennecos-x86_64.img`.
+This will serve as a virtual hard drive on which to build FennecOS.

 3. "Attach" the IMG file as a loop device using `losetup`.
 This way, the host machine can operate on the IMG file as if it were a physical storage device.